binarynonsense/yonas-cms/README.md

 Yonas CMS
 =========

 Yonas CMS is a content management system (CMS) I made years ago, while learning PHP.
 This is a beta version I found lying around, I'll try to find the latest version I made and update the repository.
-In any case, I'm creating this repository mostly just for myself, the cms probably has bugs and security flaws and may not even work anymore, so it may not be a good choice to use it to run a public website.
+In any case, I'm creating this repository mostly just for myself, the cms probably has bugs and security flaws and may not even work anymore, so it's probably not a good choice to use it to run a public website.

 More info from the original "Readme":